 Stop in . . . meet David Smith, resident artist, owner and licensed art teacher and of the Smith Studio and Gallery.
 You will usually find him working on a new sculpture or creating a sample for our upcoming Thursday night adult step-by-step art class or Saturday afternoon children’s art class.
 As you stroll through the gallery you will discover whimsical paper Mache sculptures, paintings, drawings, hand-colored relief prints and paper Mache ornaments by David Smith along side original artwork by the regional artist we represent.

-The Smith Studio and Gallery takes great pride in bringing accomplished Mid-west artists to Geneseo, who otherwise might not be seen in this area or only can be found at seasonal art fairs.
-Representing over 20 extraordinary artists throughout the Mid-West . . .
+The Smith Studio and Gallery takes great pride in bringing accomplished Mid-west art fair artists to Geneseo, who otherwise might not be seen in this area.
+Representing a variety of extraordinary artists throughout the Mid-West . . .
 Quad Cities … Chicago . . .
 Peoria . . .
 Iowa City . . .
 Racine, Wisconsin and even Florida.
-Spanning a wide variety of mediums and venues such as oil painting; watercolors; original handcrafted jewelry; hand-colored original relief prints; photography; pottery; carved wood ornaments, trees and figures; assemblage and mix-media artwork . . .
+Spanning a wide variety of mediums and venues: oil painting; watercolors; pastels; original handcrafted jewelry; hand-colored original relief prints; photography; pottery; carved wood holiday ornaments, trees and figures; assemblage and mix-media artwork . . .

 Dennis Carlson uses a wide variety of woods, his woodcarvings range from emphasizing the fine details of his subjects to the simple essence of the subject in its stylized form.
 He received national notice when his stylized tree design was featured in "Woodcarving Illustrated" and his work has gained in popularity.
 Dennis can frequently be seen carving at the QC Festival of Trees that is sponsored by Quad City Arts and at Smith Studio during the evening of the Annual Geneseo Christmas Walk and light parade.
 Dennis Carlson's Website